 Show Off Your Skills: Curried Sauteed Cauliflower and Roasted Beets and Sauteed Greens with Hazelnuts and Goat Cheese

 Knowing how to make a basic vinaigrette will transform your salad world.
 This simple recipe can be used for classic green salads as well as slaws or any other salad you can dream up.
 They can even be used as marinades.
 The most basic vinaigrette recipe includes oil, vinegar and salt and pepper.
 Follow the guideline of three parts oil to one part vinegar, and adapt as desired.
 Mustard makes a great addition, as do citrus juices, honey and fresh herbs.
 Combine in a jar, shake, and let stand for about fifteen minutes to allow the flavors to meld.

 Show Off Your Skills: Mandarin Orange Vinaigrette and Potato and Radish Salad with Mustard-Dill Vinaigrette

 "Put an egg on it" has become a phenomenon, a bright, protein-filled way to elevate any meal.
-A plethora of recipes call for a sunny-side up egg to crown the other ingredients, perfectly runny yolk running through the dish.
+A plethora of recipes call for a sunny-side up egg to crown the other ingredients with a perfectly runny yolk providing a rich and delicious sauce.
 A fried egg can jazz up any leftovers you might otherwise not feel excited about, and a scramble or omelet is an egg-selent way to work vegetables into your breakfast.
 To learn how to perfect the many ways of preparing eggs, check out this guide from the New York Times.

 A hearty, homemade stock can make your favorite soup or risotto recipe truly excellent.
 Start by sauteeing a mirepoix, a fancy way of saying a mix of onion, carrot and celery (typically two parts onion and one part each of celery and carrot).
 Add water and vegetables of choice to complete the stock.